Teufelsberg Berlin used to be used by the allies as a spy station during the cold war to listen in on the Soviet forces.

 If you like graffiti it’s one of the best places you can go in the world.

-The ex spy station is set on a man made hill of rubble from the Second World War, which was placed on top of a nazi college that the allies couldn’t demolish.
-You have to walk 30 minutes through Gruneweld Forest to reach it from the nearest train station.
+The ex-spy station is set on a man-made hill of rubble from the Second World War, which was placed on top of a nazi college that the allies couldn’t demolish.
+You have to walk 30 minutes through Grunewald Forest to reach it from the nearest train station.

-Berlin is well known for it’s street art graffiti and a visit to Teufelsberg is a highlight of any visit to the city.
+Berlin is well known for its street art graffiti and a visit to Teufelsberg is a highlight of any visit to the city and makes for one of the best alternative things to do in Berlin.

 Teufelsberg Graffiti Berlin